shashfrankenstien/ArchieTiny/README.md

 ### change to 16 MHz clock
 - Low fuse: 0xe1  -- 16 MHz mode with no clock divide

-### change to preserve eeprom and enable brown-out detection
+### change to preserve eeprom
-- High fuse: 0xd5  -- EEPROM preserved, brown-out detection enabled at 1.8v
+- High fuse: 0xd7  -- EEPROM preserved

+# Power Management
+- disable Timer1 since we are not using that for anything at the moment (PRR bit 3)
+- disable brown-out detection (maybe worth setting to 1.8 volts. see high fuse)
+- MCUCR – MCU Control Register - Bit 5 – SE: Sleep Enable
+    - The SE bit must be written to logic one to make the MCU enter the sleep mode when the SLEEP instruction is executed
 -----

 # ArchieTiny implementation NOTES